LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 ## Using the sbt features

-The Play console is just a normal sbt console, so you can use any sbt features like **trigerred execution**.
+The Play console is just a normal sbt console, so you can use any sbt features like **triggered execution**.

 For example, using `~ compile`

 ```bash
 [My first application] $ ~ compile